 - On-street parking: Depending on the zone, you’ll find 30-minute free parking or 4-hour free parking.
 It’s the best option if you visit Volendam for just half a day.

 - Marinapark Volendam: If you don’t mind walking, then there are many free parking spaces outside the city center.
 The biggest is the Marina Park, located behind Roompot Marinapark, which holds up to 300 cars.
 The walk to the city center (the Dyke) is about 10 minutes.

 - Parking garages: If you intend to stay the whole day and would like to have your car parked at a central location, you’ll find several parking garages in Volendam.
 The most central car park in Volendam is the Parkeergarage Centrum Volendam.
 It’s located right in the city center, a few minutes walk from the Dijk.
 Parking is €1 for the first hour or €9 for a day pass (as of 2022).

 The charm of Volendam rests in its harbor and its old-style fishing village, which is characterized by authentic fishermen’s houses.
 As such, the best way to explore Volendam is by walking around the village.

 As Volendam is a fishing village, you can’t go wrong with a boat tour.
 Try the Volendam Marken Express, a 30-minute boat ride to the small peninsula Marken.
 Enjoy the beautiful coastline of the former Zuiderzee area while learning about its history and development with an audio guide in English and Dutch.
-(Note that you can get a roundtrip ticket to Marken or just get a one-way ticket, explore Marken and move on with the rest of your Dutch tour.)
+Note that you can get a roundtrip ticket to Marken or just get a one-way ticket, explore Marken and move on with the rest of your Dutch tour.

 Most people just make a day trip to Volendam.
 However, since it’s also the perfect place to jumpstart a trip to nearby Marken and Edam, most people stay longer and make Volendam their ‘base’ for these additional trips.

-Accommodations at Volendam
+Accommodations in Volendam